marqo-ai/marqo/README.md

 ```

 - `mq` is the client that wraps the `marqo` API.
-`create_index()` creates a new index with default settings.
-We optionally specify the model to be `hf/all_datasets_v4_MiniLM-L6` which also the default model.
-Have a play around with different models to figure out which best fits your use case!
-Most models are tradeoff between speed and accuracy.
-See [here](https://docs.marqo.ai/0.1.0/Models-Reference/dense_retrieval/) for the full list of models.
+- `create_index()` creates a new index with default settings.
+We optionally specify the model to be the text model `hf/all_datasets_v4_MiniLM-L6`, which is also the default model.
+Experimentation with different models is often required to achieve the best retrieval for your specific use case.
+Different models also offer a tradeoff between inference speed and relevancy.
+See [here](https://docs.marqo.ai/1.0.0/Models-Reference/dense_retrieval/) for the full list of models.
 - `add_documents()` takes a list of documents, represented as python dicts for indexing.
 - You can optionally set a document's ID with the special `_id` field.
 Otherwise, Marqo will generate one.